-For those who are based in China and wish to participate in this Workshop in person, we remind all distinguished participants must comply with the local Covid-19 control policies.
+Those who are based in China will receive a separate invitation letter from China National Space Administration and the Government of Hainan, and may participate the Workshop from the in-person of the venue.
+In this connection, we remind all distinguished participants that they must comply with the local Covid-19 control policies.